 OUR TAKE: In this book, Steven Scott Phillips presents readers with comprehensive strategies and techniques to help organizations take charge of their ERP projects.

 Writer Steven Scott Phillips is an ERP professional with nearly 30 years of implementation experience as a consultant and practitioner.
 Readers of his book can expect to learn what it means to become less dependent on outside consultants, reduce the costs associated with ERP implementation and support, mitigate project risks, and ultimately design solutions to meet your company’s needs.
-The book also comes with hundreds of ERP tips on internal project ownership, software selection, managing service providers, develop implementation strategies, establish realistic budgets, streamline internal processes, and much more.GO TO BOOK
+The book also comes with hundreds of ERP tips on internal project ownership, software selection, managing service providers, developing implementation strategies, establishing realistic budgets, streamlining internal processes, and much more.GO TO BOOK

 OUR TAKE: Manufacturing companies looking to improve their ERP implementation will benefit from the insights and best practices Dr. Justin Lee Goldston outlines in his book.

 In this book, Dr. Justin Lee Goldston outlines critical success factors and best practices that can help small-to-mid-size manufacturing organizations increase their success before, during, and after implementing an ERP system into their company processes.
-This book is geared toward organizations and ERP consultants in the manufacturing industry who are curious about the ERP implementation process or want to expand their industry intelligence.
-It also contains relevant insights and tips for companies outside of the manufacturing markets.GO TO BOOK
+This book is geared toward organizations and ERP consultants in the manufacturing industry who are curious about the ERP implementation process or want to expand their industry intelligence with insights from an industry professional.
+It also contains relevant insights and tips for companies outside the manufacturing markets.GO TO BOOK

 Directing the ERP Implementation: A Best Practice Guide to Avoiding Program Failure Traps While Tuning System Performance